ImageMagick/Usage-Markdown/crop/index.md

 One of the simplest form of image space additions is "`-border`" operation.
 The color of the space added is "`-bordercolor`" setting.
-Here is some straight forward examples..
+Here are some straightforward examples..

 ~~~
 convert rose:  -bordercolor SkyBlue    -border 10x10 border.gif